syncfusion-content/blazor-docs/blazor/diagram-component/export.md

 ### Custom bounds

-Diagram provides support to export any specific region of the diagram by using [ClipBounds](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramExportSettings.html#Syncfusion_Blazor_Diagram_DiagramExportSettings_ClipBounds).
+Diagram provides support to export any specific region of the diagram by using the [ClipBounds](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramExportSettings.html#Syncfusion_Blazor_Diagram_DiagramExportSettings_ClipBounds) property.

 The following code example illustrates how to export the region specified in the bounds.